userdocs/qbittorrent-nox-static/README.md

 ## Documentation

-🔵 [Visit the documentation](https://userdocs.github.io/qbittorrent-nox-static/#/README) for in depth information on using this project.
+🔵 [Visit the documentation](https://userdocs.github.io/qbittorrent-nox-static/#/README) for in depth information on using this project and script usage.

 ## WSL2